thybag/JSnip/readme.md

 **LightBox Effect**

 Requires class: *jsnipLightBox *

+Other Attributes:
+itemprop: You can use this value specifiy the URL to a larger version of the image for use with the lightbox

 Apply the jsnipLightBox class to an image, to making clicking on it cause the image to open in a LightBox